Table of Contents

 DNS (Domain Name System) is a common protocol that is used to translate hostnames to the IP addresses.
 Normally, we use website addresses on our browsers.
 These website addresses are resolved to IP addresses by DNS.
 Without Domain Name System, we could not reach this website with its hostname only.
 In general we can define websites as hosts.
 Like websites, a single host can also use hostnames for IP resolution.
+Here, we sill also see the server that works for this job, what dns server is.
+We will also talk about DNS Configuration on another lesson.
+You can also check the wikipedia definion for it, here.

 DNS is a Client / Server Protocol.
 To use Domain Name System, a DNS Server must be configured firstly.
 In this DNS Server, IP addresses and related Hostnames must be mapped.
 After this process whenever a user request a hostname, DNS Server replies with its IP Address.
 Then time user’s browser can use the IP address of this hostname to access the website.
 User is unaware of whole this process.
 He/She Only write the hostname and reached the website.

 With DNS configuration, the node sends a query that request the IP address of the sent hostname.
 DNS Server sends a response message that includes the IP address of this hostname.
 After that, node reaches the website.